Documentation style tools#

 In the library’s doc

-folder, download the package with:
+folder, download the package with this command:

 vale sync